Due to inclement weather, Doane University's Grand Island, Lincoln, and Omaha offices are closed on Tuesday, January 22.

 Section V. Upon recommendation of the appropriate committee and a two-thirds (2/3) vote of the Student Congress; or a two-thirds vote of the Congress, the Congress may remove appointed student members of any committee.
 Grounds for removal shall include excessive absences, five (5) for the academic year, unsatisfactory performance of their duties of office, or failure to maintain a two-point (2.0) grade average.

-Section IX.
+Section VIII.
 The Congress shall have the right to review and approve the constitutions of all clubs and organizations seeking official campus recognition.
 Constitutions will be approved by a simple majority of the Congress.
 Constitutions will be forwarded to the Congress after the VP for Student Leadership has determined that the group has completed the procedures for recognition.
 Any club or organization which fails to gain the approval of the Student Congress shall have the right to appeal the decision to the VP for Student Leadership.

-Section X. The Student Congress shall have the right to oversee all recognized student organizations and clubs.
+Section IX The Student Congress shall have the right to oversee all recognized student organizations and clubs.
 This responsibility includes monitoring the groups’ activities to determine the active or inactive status of the group.

 Section I. The Congress shall meet at least twice a month on a specified day and at a specified time.
 Students are invited to attend Congress meetings and present their views.